Brainiac (character): Pre-Crisis abilities

-Post-Crisis
+Post-Crisis abilities

 Probes

 John Byrne's re-imagining of the character has telepathy and telekinesis, as well as extensive knowledge of various alien technologies.
 He was an artificial intelligence who had inhabited the body of a human psychic and awakened his powers, further enhancing them with an implanted electrode headpiece.
 His vast psychic powers allowed him to seriously challenge Superman and defeat many members of the New Gods (including Orion) with a single blast, but this body's lack of durability is the major liability and eventually led to it being rendered useless in a gasoline explosion.
 After the organic body was destroyed, his consciousness built and possessed multiple robotic bodies, and occasionally hijacks other organic bodies (such as Doomsday's).
 His abilities were dependent on the body he was inhabiting at the time, in which could vary from weak as normal to far stronger than abnormal.
 His nanoswarm incarnation, known as Brainiac 2.5 for instance, can shapeshift, regenerate, bend technology to his whim, project energy blasts and force fields, and match Superman blow for blow; Superman stated Brainiac to have physical strength on par with Doomsday in this form.
 His strongest incarnation was Brainiac 13, who, even prior to absorbing Imperiex, was so physically formidable that Superman cannot remotely affect, much less damage him.
-By contrast, Brainiac could easily kill Superman in a short time, if he have not been devoted to torture the Man of Steel.
+By contrast, Brainiac could easily kill Superman in a short time, if he had not been devoted to torturing the Man of Steel.